bernardo-caetano/BMoney/README.md

 https://b-money.vercel.app/

-### Default Transactions

-This project uses standard transactions to illustrate the functionality.
+### Testing the project

+To test the features, download the project and run the commands:
+`npm install`
+`npm run dev`
+Copy the url with your ip and paste it in the services>api file, in order to correct the api address.

 ### Getting Started with Vite